 The best gaming monitors in 2024

-Nothing beats using one of the best gaming monitors around, whether you're rocking a cheap laptop or even the best gaming laptop.
+The best gaming monitors transport us to another world.
+And whether you're rocking an affordable or high-end gaming setup, you'll need something satisfying.
 Gaming monitors come in all shapes and sizes, and they're really useful for providing more display real estate for games and freeing up your laptop screen for guides or Twitch chats.

 However, there are a few things you should know before buying one of the best gaming monitors.
 You'll have to choose between 4K, which gives you sharper images but lower refresh rates, and 1080p, which favors responsiveness over resolution—everything in between lands in the middle of the spectrum.
 There's also High Dynamic Range (HDR), which nets you better color and brightness but at a higher cost.

-You'll have to choose a panel type as well, which comes down to a choice between TN (twisted nematic) and IPS (in-plane switching).
-The former is cheaper and offers better response times, while the latter features better colors and contrast at the cost of response times and a hit to your wallet.
-Also, check if the monitor supports Nvidia G-Sync or AMD FreeSync, which is designed to sync up to your GPU for smoother frame rates (go with whichever branded GPU you have).
-We tested a 144Hz monitor and 360Hz monitor, then compared them to a 60Hz monitor to see what major differences we could spot.
-And we've also got you covered if you are unsure whether you want dual monitors vs. ultrawide monitors.
+You'll have to choose a panel type as well, which comes down to a choice between IPS (in-plane switching) and OLED (organic light emitting diode).
+The former is cheaper, while the latter features better colors and true blacks, while also hitting your wallet harder.
+Nvidia G-Sync or AMD FreeSync, which is designed to sync up to your GPU for smoother frame rates (go with whichever branded GPU you have), is also important.

 Why you can trust Laptop Mag Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.